g-roger/g-roger/README.md

 - 🔭 I’m currently working building microsservices
 - 🔭 I have experience with data science
 - 🌱 I’m currently learning models of machine learning
-- 👯 I’m looking to collaborate with open source projects discovering new skills

 # Stats